landao-xyz/FunC_base_course/Milestone: Step 1/Step_1_report.md

   <tr>
    <td>1
    </td>
    <td>Blockchains, accounts and transactions.
-Overview of the basic account logic - balance, transacitons history.
+Overview of the basic account logic - balance, transactions history.
 Master and workchain role and possibilities.
 Understanding the role of validators.
    </td>
    <td>10-12 minutes
    </td>